research

 High Level Motivation

-My research interests lie in investigating how langauge models can help us understand social issues by exploring collaborative settings between humans and generative models, and investigating applications of language models for social good.
-To this end, I feel excited about quantifying the success and failure modes of models in reasoning about societal issues, and developing scalable computational methods to make sense of data around issues that our society faces today.
+My research interests lie in investigating how language models can help us understand social issues by exploring collaborative settings between humans and generative models, and investigating applications of language models for social good.
+My work entails quantifying the success and failure modes of models in reasoning about societal issues, and developing scalable computational methods to make sense of data around issues that our society faces today.

 What I am currently working on ?